tskora/pyBrown/docs/source/index.rst

 where instead of ``INPUT_JSON_FILENAME`` substitute the name of your input ``.json`` file.

-If you want to restart your simulation, provided that you have restart file, type:
+Provided that you have the restart ``.rst`` file and the trajectory ``.xyz``, you can restart the simulation from the last save typing:

 .. code-block:: console

     $ BD-restart.py RESTART_FILENAME

 where instead of ``RESTART_FILENAME`` substitute the name of your restart file.
+For more details regarding running simulations check :ref:`running-simulation`.

 .. _units: